 Feedback from service users collected through focus groups and feedback sessions with providers covered the following themes:

 “Plenty of options available to help me and my progress was monitored to see where I was improving and appropriate goals set.”
 Young Person at Brandon Centre

 “They listen to me – I enjoy the informal engagement, its more relaxed not tense not formal or text book / theory based.”
 Young Person at the Hive

 “The personal approach to my situation, the multitude of techniques, being able to talk to my therapist was brilliant.”
 Young Person at CIFT Transition Service

 How Minding the Gap is aligned with the THRIVE Framework

 Minding the Gap fits with local i-THRIVE plans in Camden.
-The THRIVE Framework (Wolpert et al., 2016) encourages shared multi-agency responsibility for promoting Thriving and taking a holistic approach to supporting young people through transitions and considering what is next, both of which are reflected in the fortnightly Minding the Gap multi-agency transition meetings.
+The THRIVE Framework for system change (Wolpert et al., 2019) encourages shared multi-agency responsibility for promoting Thriving and taking a holistic approach to supporting young people through transitions and considering what is next, both of which are reflected in the fortnightly Minding the Gap multi-agency transition meetings.
 In addition, this service is aligned with the THRIVE Framework as it considers and draws on the network of services around the young person to maximise engagement and accommodates individual preferences wherever possible, including receiving support from both clinical and non-clinical professionals.